Arlo and Janis by Jimmy Johnson for December 17, 2018

 36. Missing large

-mafastore almost 6 years ago
+mafastore about 6 years ago

 I am Jewish so I grew up without a tree or other Christmas decorations, save a styrofoam Rudolph Reindeer which I kept on the TV.